 Finally, tire retailers must consider the needs of what will soon become half of the automotive service and maintenance market.
 They don’t think like baby boomers or Generation X nor do they purchase goods and services like their parents and grandparents.
 Understanding how they act as consumers will determine the level of success simply because the “old school” approach does not resonate.

 Jack Welch, the famed business executive, is credited with the quote, “Change before you have to.”
 If tire retailers haven’t started to change already, it may be too late. ■

 Kevin Rohlwing is the Tire Industry Association’s senior vice president of training.

-Ford Motor Co. has introduced water pumps to its Omnicraft brand of replacement parts for non-Ford/Lincoln vehicle repairs.
+Ford Motor Co. has added 136 part numbers to its Omnicraft brand of coated brake rotors and drums for non-Ford/Lincoln vehicle repairs.